LRP122/SolarFarmingCalculations/README.md

 pip install -r requirements.txt
 ```
 3. Enter the coordinates of your farm in the __main__.py file.
-4. Run the __main__.py file create data and calculations of agrivoltaics on your farm.
+4. Run the __main__.py file create data and calculations for a solar system on your farm.
 Run the following command in the terminal:
 ```bash
 python3 src\__main__.py
 ```
+5. Make sure you have pdflatex installed on your machine.
+If not, you can download it from [here](https://tug.org/mactex/).
-5. Run the following command to create the report and download it from the report folder:
+6. Run the following command to create the report and download it from the report folder:
 ```bash
 ./reporting/create_pdf.sh
 ```

 # Future Increments